postmannen/steward/README.md

 - **retries** : If an **ACK** is not received, retry sending the message 3 times.
 - **methodTimeout** : Let the bash command `tail -f ./tmp.log` run for 60 seconds before it is terminated.

+If no timeout are specified in a message the defaults specified in the **etc/config.yaml** are used.

 #### REQRelay

 Instead of injecting the new Requests on the central server, you can relay messages via another node as long as the nats-server authorization conf permits it.
 This is what REQRelay is for.

+This functionality can be thought of as attaching a terminal to a Steward instance.
+Instead of injecting messages directly on for example the central Steward instance you can use another Steward instance and relay messages via the central instance.

 Example configuration of relay authorization for nats-server can be found in the [doc folder](doc/).